connorsadler/mattAndDadFirstPythonProject/src/root/nested/multiplayergame2/readme.txt

 multiplayergame2
 ----------------

+Update log:
+	08/03/2018
+	- added text box to allows players to talk to each other
+	- added Bombs!
+Press "b" to drop a box and watch it explode on your screen and other players screens
+	- changed "auto move" key to TAB

 Connors multiplayer game demo
 Heavily enhanced version of the chat room server Includes a pygame client which connects to this server